coarse-graining/cgnet/devtools/README.md

 - Use `pep8` formatting!
 Packages like `autopep8` can help with this.
 - Add yourself to the contributors list at the top of the file.
 - Classes are `CamelCase`, and functions `use_underscores`.
-- Intra-code dependencies should be one-directional: e.g., `cgnet.network` can import from `cgnet.feature`, but not hte other way around.
+- Intra-code dependencies should be one-directional: e.g., `cgnet.network` can import from `cgnet.feature`, but not the other way around.
 - Use descriptive variable names, documentation, and comments!
 You will thank yourself later.
 - Don't hide problems!
 Be transparent and add notes about anything that comes up but remains unaddressed.